Artashat, Armenia

-Artashat (Արտաշատ /hy/) is a town and administrative center of the Artashat Municipality and the Ararat Province of Armenia.
-It is located on the Azat River in the Ararat Plain, 30 km southeast of Yerevan.
+Artashat (Արտաշատ /hy/) is a city in Armenia, the administrative centre of the Ararat Province.
+It is located in the central part of the Ararat Plain, on the left bank of the Araks River, 30 km southeast of the capital Yerevan.

-Artashat was originally a village called Ghamarlu, established by Armenian migrants from Iran in 1828–29.
-It grew into a large village by the late 19th and early 20th centuries.
-In 1945, it was renamed after the ancient city of Artashat (Artaxata), the ruins of which are located 8 km southeast of the city.
-It received the status of an urban-type settlement in 1946 and that of a city in 1962, growing into an important industrial center in subsequent years.

-Artashat is located on the Yerevan-Goris-Stepanakert highway and the currently inoperative Yerevan-Nakhchivan-Baku and Nakhchivan-Tabriz railway.
-As of the 2022 census, the town had a population of 19,020.
+The city got its name from the settlement founded in 176 BC by King Artashes I, which served as the capital of Greater Armenia for almost four centuries, for which it received the nickname "Armenian Carthage" in ancient historiography.
+The current city is located 5 km northwest of historical Artashat.

 Name

 Modern Artashat is named after the ancient city of Artashat (also known as Artaxata), the ruins of which are located around 8 km southeast of the modern city.
-Ancient Artashat served as the capital of the Kingdom of Armenia for nearly 350 years, with some interruptions, after its founding in 176 BC.
+Ancient Artashat served as the capital of the Greater Armenia for nearly 350 years, with some interruptions, after its founding in 176 BC.
 It was named after its founder King Artashes I, the founder of the Artaxiad dynasty.
 The name of the city is derived from Iranian languages.
 It can be interpreted as meaning "the joy of Arta (truth)," although it is actually a shortening of Artaxšas-šāt, meaning 'the joy of Artashes.'
 Old Artashat was also known as Ostan Hayots’, meaning 'court/seat of the Armenians,' which was also the name of the canton in which it was located.
-The modern settlement was a village called Ghamarlu (from Turkic, popularly understood as 'moonlike' or 'moonlit') or Verin ('upper') Ghamarlu until it was renamed Artashat in 1945.